PART 1: TIMELY DISCOVERY

 For her part, Carrie curled up in her bed, partly incensed but more despondent than anything else.
 And with her father out of the room, she finally allowed a tear to trickle down her cheek.
 Who had broken the swan?
 One of the few remembrances she had of her mother.
 Was there anyone she knew who could help her track down the culprit and get revenge?

-(ASIDE: Bored?
-You can now follow young Carrie, into Part 27… links like that will bring you back to Part 1 later.)
+(ASIDE: Want more on Young Carrie?
+You can now follow her path, into Part 27… blue links like that will bring you back to Part 1 later.)

 Firstly, because she had thought that Julie had given the family butler the evening off, what with the party and all.
 Secondly, because he was wearing a bathrobe.
 It wasn’t midnight yet, and Carrie had always thought that the family help didn’t go off duty until sometime after that.